eclipse-archived/ceylon-lang.org/blog/2011-12-19-ceylon-m1-newton.md

 This release of Ceylon includes support for local module repositories.
-Support for remote repositories and the shared community repository `modules.ceylon-lang.org` will be available in the next release.
+Support for remote repositories and the shared community repository `modules.ceylon-lang.org` will be available in the [next release][M2].

 ### SDK

 At this time, the only module available is the language module `ceylon.language`, included in the distribution.

+### Java interoperability

+There are a number of issues that currently affect interoperability with Java.
+These issues are a top priority for the [next release][M2].

 ### Source code